The Saudi Arabian facility management market size is expected to advance at a CAGR of 11.2% during 2022–2030, to reach $87,248.7 million by 2030.

 The market saw a major recession in 2020 on account of the coronavirus pandemic, primarily due to the restrictions imposed on the traveling of pilgrims, which directly impacted the revenue generated by the tourism sector.
 With the restrictions on travel, as well as the imposition of nationwide lockdowns, the demand for facility management services declined throughout the kingdom.

-The corporate and business sector is estimated to hold the largest share in 2020, and it will hold its position throughout the forecast period.
-This is attributed to the high investments being made by different companies to increase their business in Saudi Arabia.
+The corporate and business sector is estimated to hold the largest share, around 35%, in 2022, and it is expected to hold its position throughout the forecast period.
+This is attributed to the high investments being made by different companies to increase their business in the country.

 Moreover, the support from the government to expand the business and corporate sector is helping in the growth of the market.
-Business and corporate spaces require property accounting, renting, contract management, procurement management, and several other services, owing to which the hiring of professionals becomes necessary.
+Business and corporate spaces require property accounting, renting, contract management, procurement management, and several other services, owing to which the hiring of associated professionals becomes necessary.

 The growing travel and tourism industry is one of the major growth drivers for the Saudi Arabian facility management market.
 According to the World Travel & Tourism Council, the contribution of the travel and tourism sector to Saudi Arabia's GDP was 9.7% (SAR 291.6 billion) in 2019.

 Moreover, Saudi Arabia’s travel & tourism sector's contribution to the national economy could surpass pre-pandemic levels, rising by 2% from the 2019 value and reaching nearly SAR 297 billion by 2023.